centau/vide/docs/tut/crash-course/4-source.md

 Sources can be *derived* by wrapping them in functions.
 A wrapped source effectively becomes a new source.

-Derived sources should be pure functions.
-This is where the same output is always produced for the same input no matter how many times it is reran.

 ```lua
 local count = source(0)